 What is a New York strip steak?

 New York strip steaks are cut from the short loin section of a steer, and typically this section will only yield a handful of strip steaks.
-These medium-textured, evenly marbled steaks offer a more robust beefy flavor.
-Popularized in New York steaks houses, strip steaks continue to be a favorite among steak lovers.
-Other names for this steak include the club steak, strip loin steak, and the Kansas City strip steak.
+Other names include the club steak, strip loin steak, and the Kansas City strip steak.
+These steaks are known for their medium texture and even marbling, offering a robust beefy flavor that steak lovers can’t resist.
+It’s no wonder why they became so popularized in New York steak houses!

 - 4 New York strip steaks: aim for at least 1″ thickness